 Phillip Island: A small island south east of Melbourne known for its small penguins, open farm land and surf beaches.
 Only 1.5 – 2 hours from Melbourne makes this spot a popular destination for day trippers and family holidayers.

 Wilsons Promontory: A stunning National park full of wildlife, including Emus, Wombats, Kangaroos, Wallabys, Koalas and many more.
 The gorgeous surf beaches and camp ground at tidal river ar worth the drive for an unforgettable road trip experience.

-Lakes Entrance: A main stop on the south Eastern coastal road trip.
+Lakes Entrance: A main stop on the south east coastal road trip.
 Fresh Fish n Chips. local caves, fishing boat tours and camels and markets.
 You’ll have plenty to do in Lakes Entrance.

 Eden: Halfway between Melbourne and Sydney, along the stunning Sapphire coast is Eden.
-National Parks, Wildlife tours, wale watching and boat charters.
+National Parks, Wildlife tours, whale watching and boat charters.